jarviscanada/jarvis_data_eng_HussainFathi/hadoop/README.md

 ## Introduction
-In this project, Apache Hadoop was employed to analyze and process the World Development Indicators (WDI) which contains about 22 million data points.
+In this project, Apache Hadoop was employed to analyze and process the World Development Indicators (WDI) dataset which contains about 22 million data points.

 The project was built using Hadoop and Hive.
 Hadoop cluster was provisioned using Google Cloud Platform (GCP).
 All queries and their respective results were saved to a Zeppelin notebook